baldezg/it-services-landing-page/README.md

 ### Technologies Used

 - React: The landing page is built using React to ensure  exceptional performance and interactivity.
-- React Router: With React Router, the landing page can have multiple pages or views without the need for full page reloads.
 - CSS3: I utilized some capabilities of CSS3 like Flexbox to control the page's layout and media queries to create a responsive and mobile-friendly layout.

 ### Contributions